Individual Neutral Athletes at the 2024 Summer Olympics: Controversies

 Ukrainian officials have criticized the IOC for not banning Russia despite it violating the Olympic Truce three times, while others have alternately criticized the IOC for applying rules against Russia which aren't applied against other countries.

 In particular, the requirement that athletes must not actively support the war has been described as "ineffectual".
 For example, Russian IOC member Yelena Isinbayeva was cleared as "not linked with the Russian military and not supporting the invasion", despite being pictured in military uniform and receiving military promotions, and despite pro-Russian citizens expressing anger at Isinbayeva after she claimed in defense that she had "never been in the service of the armed forces".
 On 29 December 2023, an open letter signed by 261 Ukrainian athletes contained evidence that three of the six Russian athletes cleared at that time to participate had in fact actively supported the war, such as by participating in a pro-war rally in March 2022, or starring in a propaganda video explicitly stating and drumming up support for the Russian military.

 A compromise suggestion by Poland, where Russians and Belarusians could compete if they were dissidents, was not acted upon by the IOC.

 In December 2023, Russian Olympic Committee president Stanislav Pozdnyakov directly threatened any Russian athlete who may choose to participate as a "neutral" at the 2024 Olympics, saying: "As the head of the ROC, I voice a clear position: ...
 We live in a free state...
 But... we strongly recommend that you thoroughly understand ... the extent and consequences of the personal responsibility assumed."

 In June 2024, Dmitry Chernyshenko, the Deputy Prime Minister of Russia for Tourism, Sport, Culture and Communications, stated that Russian athletes would not violate Russian law by competing in Paris as neutrals and encouraged them to participate.
 However, despite Chernyshenko's encouragement, the Russian Wrestling Federation decided on 6 July to boycott the Games after most of its leading athletes were deemed ineligible to compete by the IOC.
 This followed the decision taken by the Russian Judo Federation over the same concerns.

+Some individuals, such as Jibril Rajoub, the head of the Palestine Olympic Committee, have asserted that athletes from Israel should also have to compete as neutrals due to the country's ongoing military actions in the Gaza Strip, highlighting what he calls "double standards".